loreum-org/loreum-subgraph/README.md

 yarn deploy:local
 ```

-NOTE: If you evm isn't ticking or functionality is off, you may need to prune your docker images:
+NOTE: If your evm isn't ticking or functionality is off, you may need to prune your docker images:
 `docker system prune --volumes`